+We also take a holistic approach to addressing the gap itself.
 We have a long-standing commitment to provide more growth opportunities for women internally and continue to drive for gender diversity when hiring externally.
-We are also focusing on further increasing the number of women we have in senior executive roles.
-The actions we've already put in place include:
+We are also continuously looking to remove the barriers that women face as part of their progression and have brought in new initiatives to help in this regard.
+Some of the actions we've already put in place in the last year include: